compose-x/ecs_composex/docs/requisites.rst

 AWS Account configuration
 ==========================

-IAM Permissions to execute ECS ComposeX
+IAM Permissions to execute ECS Compose-X
 ----------------------------------------

-Since ECS ComposeX adds more and more features, we highly recommend to use the AWS Managed policy **arn:aws:iam:aws::policy/ReadOnlyAccess**.
+Since ECS Compose-X adds more and more features, we highly recommend to use the AWS Managed policy **arn:aws:iam:aws::policy/ReadOnlyAccess**.

 Additionally, you will need to use all the features and push your files to S3

 .. literalinclude:: composex_iam_policy.json
     :language: json
-    :caption: ECS ComposeX specific permissions
+    :caption: ECS Compose-X specific permissions

 ECS Settings